sathish-kvk/ContourPlatform/README.md

 Basically, it comes in two stages –

 ### Buying

 Digital Letter of Credit Drafting
 First, both buyer and seller can create, make edits, and agree to a draft of the Letter of Credit between them.

-### Bank Issues Digital LC
+#### Bank Issues Digital LC
 Next, the banks will advise, issue, and confirm the Letter of Credit on the platform.

-### Tracking Process
+#### Tracking Process
 After confirmation and agreement from both parties, the real-time tracking process will start.

 ### Selling
 Digital Documentations
 Here, you can integrate with the essDocs and Bolero’s electronic bill of lading in the system.

-### Highlights Discrepancies
+#### Highlights Discrepancies
 One can directly get all the discrepancies highlighted in the system.
 More so, those errors are fixable as well.

-### Bank Directives
+#### Bank Directives
 The seller will get all the instructions from the bank, starting from confirmation, acceptance, bills, and loans directly on the Voltron blockchain A.K.A.
 Contour blockchain.

 ## Features of Contour Blockchain Platform

-### High availability of nodes, so there would be no system loss.
+    High availability of nodes, so there would be no system loss.
-### It supports hybrid deployment.
+    It supports hybrid deployment.
+    The seller will get all the instructions from the bank, starting from confirmation, acceptance, bills, and loans directly on the Voltron blockchain A.K.A.
+Contour blockchain.
-### It provides data-at-rest encryption for security.
+    It provides data-at-rest encryption for security.
-### The platform supports key renewal and revocation in case of any disasters.
+    The platform supports key renewal and revocation in case of any disasters.
-### It offers better connectivity throughout the globe.
+    It offers better connectivity throughout the globe.
-### The platform is highly scalable.
+    The platform is highly scalable.
-### The DLT Health Monitoring of CryptoBLK helps to monitor the network’s condition in real-time.
+    The DLT Health Monitoring of CryptoBLK helps to monitor the network’s condition in real-time.

-Features the Platform Doesn’t Have
+## Features the Platform Doesn’t Have

-Transfer Funds
+### Transfer Funds
 At present, you still can’t make payments in Contour.
 So, you have to use SWIFT.

-Auto-Match Documents
+### Auto-Match Documents
 As most of the industry isn’t using the blockchain technology, you have to check some of the documents manually.

-Cryptocurrencies or Tokens
+### Cryptocurrencies or Tokens
-The platform doesn’t have any native token or crypto.#### ### ##
+The platform doesn’t have any native token or crypto.
-###

-What Are the Benefits of The Project?
+## What Are the Benefits of The Project?
 Basically, both banks and corporates will get their fair share of benefits with the project.
 Let’s see what they are –

-Bank Benefits
+## Bank Benefits

     Greater client experience.
     Increase bank brand value as an innovator for the employees, clients, and shareholders.
     Reduces credit risk management.
     Improves operational management.
     Reduces the cost of trade processing with digitization and increased productivity.
     Get more clients by offering diverse financing options and greater leading services.
     Increases share of wallet for existing customers with a working capital solution and risk mitigation.
     Provides auditing compatibility in real-time.
     Tracks assets and improves transparency.

-Corporate Benefits
+## Corporate Benefits
     Reduces paperwork and time for transitions.
 Documents take less time to transit and process on a single channel across multiple trade partners.
     Fast credit settlements and almost instant transactions.
     Lowers Working Capital financing rates.
     Higher level of protection against fraud.
     All digital documents are signed and produced cryptographically, which is later verified for authenticity claims.
     Gets rid of fraudulent claims and duplicated BLs across the solution.
     Increases operational efficiency to a great extent and uses auto-validation and smart contact features in real-time for that.
     Real-time e-presentation and information sharing of documents and applications.
     Offers traditional Doc trade with reliable and faster checks for modularization and reducing specific risk factors.